sahariarsagor/oop/README.md

 For next 100 units BDT 1.20/unit
 For unit above 250 BDT.
 1.50/unit
 An additional surcharge of 20% is added to the bill.

+## Chapter 04(Switch Case):
+1. Write a Java program to check whether an alphabet is vowel or consonant using switch case.
+2. Write a Java program to print day of week name using switch case.
+3. Write a Java program print total number of days in a month using switch case.
+4. Write a Java program to find maximum between two numbers using switch case.
+5. Write a Java program to check whether a number is even or odd using switch case.
+6. Write a Java program to find roots of a quadratic equation using switch case.
+7. Write a Java program to create Simple Calculator using switch case.